High Level Summary of Statistics Trend Last update: Monday, October 2, 2017

 Ozone in the stratosphere forms a layer that protects the earth against harmful ultra-violet radiation, but tropospheric (ground level) ozone is a damaging oxidant.
 Exposure to high ozone concentrations can cause respiratory damage, and affects vegetation by damaging leaves and reducing yields.

 Ozone is formed by a slow, complicated series of reactions from other pollutants that may be blown over from Europe.
 The most important man-made precursors are nitrogen oxides and volatile organic compounds produced by road transport, industrial processes and solvent use.
 Ozone concentrations tend to be lower in urban areas where it is converted to nitrogen dioxide by reacting with nitrogen oxides.

 The Air Quality Strategy 1 objective for ground level ozone (to be met by 2005) states that the maximum daily concentration (measured as an 8-hour running mean) of 100µg/m3 should not be exceeded more than 10 times per year.
-In 2015, this objective was met at all 11 sites, compared to 8 of 9 sites in 2014.
+In 2016, this objective was met at all 11 sites, the same as for 2015.